Shanti Mardi

-Shanti Mardi (শান্তি মার্ডি) is a Bangladeshi professional footballer who plays as a midfielder for Bangladesh Women's League club Dhaka Rangers FC Women and the Bangladesh national team.
+Shanti Mardi (শান্তি মার্ডি; ᱥᱟᱱᱛᱤ ᱢᱟᱨᱫᱤ) is a Bangladeshi professional footballer who plays as a midfielder.
+She plays for Bangladesh Women's League club Rajshahi Stars and the Bangladesh national team.

 Club career

+Dhaka Rangers

-Shanti plays for Dhaka Rangers FC Women in the Bangladesh Women's Football League.
+Shanti played for Dhaka Rangers in the 2023–24 Bangladesh Women's Football League.

+Bangladesh Army

+In the 2025–26 Bangladesh Women's Football League, she joined Bangladesh Army.
+She scored her first goal for the club against BKSP FC.

+Rajshahi Stars

+She joined Rajshahi Stars to play in the 2026–27 AFC Women's Champions League.

 International career

-In 2023, Shanti represented the Bangladesh U20 team in the 2025 SAFF U-20 Women's Championship, where she scored 4 goals in 6 matches.
-She scored a hat-trick there against Bhutan U20.
+In 2025, Shanti represented the Bangladesh U-20 team in the 2025 SAFF U-20 Women's Championship, where she scored 4 goals in 6 matches.
+She scored a hat-trick there against Bhutan U-20.

+In the same year, her team qualified for the 2026 AFC U-20 Women's Asian Cup, with her scoring an Olympico goal against Timor-Leste U-20.